Aliases for ULBP1 Gene

 GeneCards Summary for ULBP1 Gene

 ULBP1 (UL16 Binding Protein 1) is a Protein Coding gene.
-Diseases associated with ULBP1 include cytomegalovirus infection.
-Among its related pathways are Immune response Role of DAP12 receptors in NK cells and Natural Killer Cell Receptors: Human Target Cell ?�� NK Cell Ligand-Receptor Interactions.
+Diseases associated with ULBP1 include Cytomegalovirus Infection.
+Among its related pathways are p53 Pathway (RnD) and Natural Killer Cell Receptors: Human Target Cell ?�� NK Cell Ligand-Receptor Interactions.
 GO annotations related to this gene include peptide antigen binding and natural killer cell lectin-like receptor binding.
 An important paralog of this gene is ULBP3.

 UniProtKB/Swiss-Prot for ULBP1 Gene